wessenstam/ts2019/tools_vms/windows_tools_vm.rst

 - pgAdmin
 - Chocolatey Package Manager

 Deploy this VM on your assigned cluster if directed to do so as part of **Lab Setup**.

-Only deploy the VM once.
+.. raw:: html

+  <strong><font color="red">Only deploy the VM once, it does not need to be cleaned up as part of any lab completion.</font></strong>

 Deploying Tools VM
 ++++++++++++++++++